7442charles/flutter1-cih/assets/markdowns/kitchen101/introduction.md

-# Introduction to Culinary Arts Course
+# Introduction to Culinary Course

-Welcome to the Introduction to Culinary Arts course!
+Welcome to the Introduction to Culinary course!
 This course is designed to provide you with a foundational understanding of the culinary arts and develop your skills in the kitchen.
 Whether you're a beginner or an aspiring chef, this course will help you build a strong culinary foundation.

 ## Course Overview